 - Refrigerator - To store in the fridge, place in a 2-inch shallow container to cool down quickly.
 Then, store in an air-tight sealing container.
 The pasta dish will last for up to four days.

 - Freezer - Follow the refrigeration process mentioned above.
 In addition, if there is a lot, you should strain the liquid and freeze it separately.
-The fluid may destroy the pasta and vegetables' texture.
+The liquid may destroy the pasta and its texture.
 Then, you can place it in the freezer in a labeled, airtight container.

 Cooking tip